HumanCompatibleAI/derail/README.md

-Supporting code for DERAIL: Diagnostic Environments for Reward and Imitation Learning
+Supporting code for the paper [DERAIL: Diagnostic Environments for Reward and Imitation Learning](https://arxiv.org/abs/2012.01365).

+The environments are available at the [HumanCompatibleAI/seals](https://github.com/HumanCompatibleAI/seals/) repo.
+This repo contains the algorithms used, and the scripts to run and plot the experiments.

-To reproduce results:
+To reproduce the results:

 ```bash
 git clone https://github.com/HumanCompatibleAI/derail